 Beginning with men's basketball, the HBL will compensate its college athletes, forming a true partnership instead of simply imposing commercially exploitative terms.
-Rather than using the fact that approximately 98% of men's basketball players in college do not reach the NBA as an excuse to deny them pay during school, the HBL will encourage its athletes to make the most of the professional opportunities that college sports affords.
+Rather than using the fact that approximately 98% of men's basketball players in college do not reach the NBA as an excuse to deny paying them while in college, the HBL will encourage its athletes to make the most of the professional opportunities they generate while college basketball.
 The HBL will treat each individual athlete as a single-member LLC – in other words, we will assist them in building a personal and professional brand that will extend on and off the court, so that each can "build their business" without waiting for a mythical payday that may never come.

 Understanding that more goes into the selection of a university than just basketball, here is a list of the benefits that our athletes will receive for participating in the HBL:

 Earn a salary (approximately $50,000-150,000 per season).ª